inbo/tutorials/content/articles/inbo_software/index.md

         variant: gfm
 ---

-At the Research Institute for Nature and Forest (INBO), we are eager to sustain, promote and develop open-source software that is relevant to biodiversity researchers\!
+At the Research Institute for Nature and Forest (INBO), we are eager to sustain, promote and develop open-source software that is relevant to biodiversity researchers!
 This page lists **R and Python packages** which INBO developed or made a significant contribution to.
 Several of these packages continue being developed.

-Please, feel invited to **try out** packages\!
+Please, feel free to **try out** packages!
 If you encounter a problem or if you have a suggestion, we encourage you to post an issue on the package’s code repository.
 You can also directly contribute improvements with a pull request.

-The package hyperlinks below refer to the package’s **documentation website**, if available.
+The package links below refer to the package’s **documentation website**, if available.
 When there is no documentation website, often one or more **vignettes** are available within the package, describing the package’s purpose and demonstrating its use.

 The following table gives a **quick overview**: